Setting Aside Convictions and Restoring Civil Rights

 What happens if the Court grants a person’s request to set aside a conviction?

 If the Court grants the application to set aside a conviction, the Court will set aside the judgment of guilt.
-The Court will dismiss the accusations or the information (the document that charges a person with a crime).
 Then the Court will order the person’s release from all penalties and disabilities resulting from the conviction, except:

 - The set aside conviction may be pleaded and proved in any subsequent prosecution of that person for any offense or